 - Salt both of your hands and rub together.

-- Add 2 tbsp rice to your hand, followed by 1 tsp of the filling and 1 tbsp of rice.
+- Add 2 tablespoon rice to your hand, followed by 1 teaspoon of the filling and 1 tablespoon of rice.

 - Close the rice by wrapping it into a ball.